cvra/goldorak-operations/README.markdown

 5. Run `sudo salt-call --local state.highstate`
 6. Reboot

-The laptop should now be fully provisionned.
+The board should now be fully provisionned.